Connect with others who understand.

 Talk With Others Who Understand

-Do you have something to add to the conversation?
-Share your thoughts in the comments below, or start a conversation by posting on MyAmyloidosisTeam.
+Has treatment improved your cardiac amyloidosis?
+Which cardiac amyloidosis treatments have worked best for you?
+Share your thoughts in the comments below, or start a conversation by posting on your Activities page.

 A MyAmyloidosisTeam Member